Link back to the Teacher’s Guide Table of Contents

 This tutorial teaches exponential growth and logistic growth.
 This includes limiting factors, carrying capacity, predator/prey-related population oscillations, and r v.
 K selection.

-This first community ecology tutorial starts with a discussion about niche and habitat.
+This first community ecology tutorial starts with a discussion about niches and habitats.
 It then runs your students through the gamut of species interactions (mutualism, parasitism, commensalism, amensalism, predation, herbivory, and parasitoidism).

 Two of these interactions receive special attention.
 The section on competition is expanded to include competitive exclusion, niche partitioning, character displacement, and realized v. fundamental niches.
 A section on evolutionary arms races gets students to take a closer look at the consequences of predator/prey and parasite/host interactions.

-Community Ecology 2: Keystone Species and Trophic Cascades
+Topic 8.5, Community Ecology, Part 2: Keystone Species and Trophic Cascades

 This second community ecology tutorial looks at keystone species and trophic cascades.
 I built this tutorial around the HHMI video “Some Species are More Equal than Others.”